dogecoinfoundation/gigawallet/README.md

 Dogecoin as a payment option, by taking the complexity and risk out of integrating Dogecoin payments into business.

+***Read the manual here: [https://gigawallet.dogecoin.org](https://gigawallet.dogecoin.org)***

+> THIS IS BETA SOFTARE, PLEASE HELP US TEST BY TRYING IT OUT
+> BUT ENSURE IT DOES WHAT YOU EXPECT BEFORE USING IT IN PROD.

 ## Major Components / Architecture overview